Cosmo Innes: Life

 Born in Durris House to Euphemia Russell and John Innes of Leuchars WS.
 His middle name, Nelson, is almost certainly to mark Horatio Nelson's then recent victory at the Battle of the Nile in August 1798.
 Thirteen of his 14 siblings died, only he and his sister Elizabeth survived.
 His friends included Alexander Forbes Irvine (1818–1892), whose career closely paralleled his own.

 He was educated at Edinburgh High School, then at the University of Edinburgh under Professor James Pillans.
 He then undertook further studies at the universities of Aberdeen and Glasgow, and at Balliol College, Oxford (1817–1820) graduating with a BA 1820.
 He was admitted to the Faculty of Advocates in 1822, and was appointed Professor of Constitutional Law and History at the University of Edinburgh in 1846.

 In the 1830s he lived in Allan Ramsay's former house, Ramsay Lodge, at the top of the Royal Mile (later absorbed into Ramsay Gardens).
 He had offices with his brother, Thomas Innes, at 51 North Castle Street in the New Town.

-From 1840 to 1852 he was Sheriff of Moray during which time he had to deal with protesters angry at the continued export of grain from their district after the potato crop on which they relied heavily was lost to blight.
+From 1840 to 1852 he was Sheriff of Elgin during which time he had to deal with protesters angry at the continued export of grain from their district after the potato crop on which they relied heavily was lost to blight.
 On Wednesday 27 January 1847, Innes and his special constables were repulsed by a mob after they attempted to arrest the leaders of the protesters who had unloaded oatmeal from the cargo vessel James and Bessie in Burghead harbour and returned it to the grain-merchant's granary.
 The Sheriff and his party were obliged to retreat to Elgin and call for military assistance.
 Innes resigned from his post as Sheriff in 1852 to succeed Thomas Thomson in the role of Principal Clerk of Session in the Scottish Court of Session.

 In 1843 he became a member of the Edinburgh Calotype Club one of the world's first photographic societies.
 He was also a member of the Spalding Club, Maitland Club and Bannatyne Club.

 In 1858 he was elected a Fellow of the Royal Society of Scotland.
 His proposer was James Thomson Gibson-Craig.
 He served as the Society's Vice-President 1862–69.

 In later life Innes lived in Inverleith House in northern Edinburgh.
 The house still exists and is in the grounds of Edinburgh's Royal Botanic Garden.
 The Garden was formed from Innes' former garden grounds.

 He died unexpectedly on 31 July 1874 at Killin while on a "Highland Tour".
 He was buried on 5 August at Warriston Cemetery in Edinburgh.
 The grave lies on the east side of the main west path, just beyond the large Celtic cross to Horatio McCulloch.
 Given that Innes was one of the richest persons in Edinburgh, the gravestone is exceptionally modest.